wernsey/uGI/README.md

     +-------------------------------+
 ```

+* The GUI Application is the application that is using uGI to draw its graphical user interface
+* The uGI Library is the code in ugi.c and ugi.h.
+They provide the framework for getting widgets onto the screen and managing interactions with them
+* The Driver Program is responsible for connecting the uGI library with the underlying operating system.
+If uGI want's to draw a widget it calls functions provided by the driver program to put the actual pixels on the screen.
+Similarly, if the user clicks or presses a button, it is the driver program's responsibility to get that event from the
+  * The `SDL/` directory provides such a Driver Program on top of [SDL][].
+  * It is possible to write driver programs for other operating systems or frameworks

 ### GUI Application

 The GUI Application is your application that is using uGI to create and manage a graphical user interface.